8 Best Ski Resorts in Idaho

 The resort is small and independently owned, which gives it an old-school feel, where everyone knows everyone else.
 The terrain is slanted towards beginners and intermediate skiers.

 Silver Mountain is an affordable place to ski, with low rates for lifts and lessons.
-The terrain park is located next to the High Trail Express chair.
+The terrain park is located next to the High Trail Express chair and features the standard assortment of humps, bumps, jumps, and rails.
+Snowboarders and freestylers of all ages will have no trouble launching and (attempting to) land some big air here.

 Official site: https://soldiermountain.com/